The Hummer EV Kicks Off the EV RV Tow Truck Era

 Hummer EV price and availability

 If you aren’t in a hurry, the new GMC Hummer EV2 will start at $79,995.
-This “low-end” version isn’t expected to be available until 2024 however.
+You’ll have to wait until 20243 for this “low-end” version.
 The initial launch will be with the Edition 1, starting at $112,595, slated to arrive in the fall of 2021.
 The EV3X at $99,995 and EV2X at $89,995 will follow in subsequent years, culminating with the EV2.
 These four models will round out the full line.

 Time will tell how many will pony up the cash for these electric ponies.
 With that said, at the time of this writing, GMC’s official website noted that reservations were already full for the Edition 1.